filesmuggler/aruco_detect/README.md

 ## Running detection

-Replace video_feed value with your value of the camera.
+Replace video_feed value with your value of the camera and markerId with value of the tag to follow.
+You can track arbitrary number of tags assumed that you specify value of the argument.
 ```
-roslaunch usb_cam usb_cam-test.launch video_feed:="/dev/video2"
+roslaunch usb_cam usb_cam-test.launch video_feed:="/dev/video2" markerId:=0
 ```

 Replace markerId and markerSize with your values.
 Checkout more arguments inside the launchfile.